 Striving for right first time and managing positively in to a team with co-creation at the centre of good design and practice, Darren’s studio teams felt engaged and empowered to take ownership and add value to projects under his leadership.
 This trust and team spirit led to many repeat commissions with one client continuously commissioning for over twelve years, creating two world class campuses.
 Spinouts from these campuses led to international commissions and competitions in Asia and North America.
 These successes are not by accident, but genuine hard work, competitive spirit and creative thinking, striving to be different and supporting clients on their journeys over many years.

-As a Founding Director of Southgate & Sarabia Architects, Natalie has worked for over 28 years in the design and construction industry, with extensive experience including award winning further and higher education projects, schools, leisure, care homes, extra care, healthcare, commercial offices, residential, retail and mixed use developments, as well as conservation, listed building, regeneration and masterplanning.
+As a Founder and Director of Southgate & Sarabia Architects, Natalie has worked for over 28 years in the design and construction industry, with extensive experience including award winning further and higher education projects, schools, leisure, care homes, extra care, healthcare, commercial offices, residential, retail and mixed use developments, as well as conservation, listed building, regeneration and masterplanning.

 A former director of her own architectural consultancy practice, Architecture ID, for the past 6 years Natalie has worked on a consultancy basis, working with small architectural practices to help develop and grow them into successful commercial businesses, helping to win and deliver large complex projects.
 Through business planning, networking, introducing process and robust management, Natalie has helped to totally change how the practices were run and delivered their services.